raizdepi/packer-templates/README.md

-# datastax-vagrant
+# Packer-templates

-vagrant projects to test the apps
+Packer-templates to VMWare Fusion